nuclearhosting/nh-knowledge-base/docs/cron.md

 Steps are basically the same as when creating Webcron job (described in the section above).
 The only difference are:

  - **Command to run:** enter command you wish to execute.
 You can execute either PHP script or shell script.
-Please note that shell script has to have execution rights (chmod with +x option) and has to contains [allowed commands](shell.md).
+Please note that shell script has to contains [allowed commands](shell.md) only.
 There is also necessary to enter command in the right format.
 Please read bellow the command syntax.
  - **Log output:** you can enable logging of the script output.
 To the log is saved output which is returned by the script.
 The cron log is located in ```./private/cron.log``` or ```./private/cron_error.log``` if error during execution has occured (STDERR is logged).
 Cron logfiles are rotated regularly.

 #### Command syntax